 Want To Add Some Texture?

-For a clean and modern looking wall hanging you can just leave your yarn hanging straight like I did in my first wall hanging.
+For a clean and modern looking wall hanging you can just leave your yarn hanging straight as I did in my first wall hanging.
 If you want to add a little more textural detail follow the tips below.

-In my second wall hanging I took a few strands and tied a knot for a simple macrame look.
+In my second wall hanging, I took a few strands and tied a knot for a simple macrame look.
 I created my knots in a ‘V’ shape.

-In my third wall hanging I braided a few of the yarn strands.
+In my third wall hanging, I braided a few of the yarn strands.
 Braids add more movement to your wall hanging and weave the colors of your yarn together in interesting ways.